Bing Ads

 Chapter 5: Handling Exposure

-“If you are stuck by a needle or other sharp or get blood or other potentially infectious materials in your eyes, nose, mouth, or on broken skin, immediately flood the exposed area with water and clean any wound with soap and water or a skin disinfectant if available.
+“If you are stuck by a needle or other sharp object or get blood or other potentially infectious materials in your eyes, nose, mouth, or on broken skin, immediately flood the exposed area with water and clean any wound with soap and water or a skin disinfectant if available.
 Report this immediately to your employer and seek immediate medical attention.” – OSHA

 This site is registered on wpml.org as a development site.
 Switch to a production site key to remove this banner.